rikosintie/CookBook/Aruba/AOS-CX/Bash.md

 Notice the comments in the .bashrc file suggest removing the `#` symbol to "uncomment" them.</br>

 For better or worse, the only editor I have found is vim.
 If you are not familiar with vim it will be frustrating at first. </br>

+Once you learn the basics vim is a great editor and it will give you "Linux Cred".

 To open the .bashrc file type `vim .bashrc` [enter]